 Forza Horizon 5 doesn't have a Soft Lock feature, meaning you can keep turning your wheel past the point it can in the real car.
 The only way to solve this is to set the steering angle in the Thrustmaster Control Panel.
 I use 540° as it is an overall good setting for most cars in the game.

 Spring and Damper are supposed to be used by Forza Horizon 5 to control the Center Spring and Wheel Damper settings, respectively.
-I've tried every combination possible, but, as far as I can tell, the game currently isn't using them at all on these wheels.
-For good measure, I turn these off, just in case there is something I've missed.
+As far as I can tell, the game currently isn't using them at all on these wheels.

 Forza Horizon 5 Settings